patrykstraczek/myfin/README.md

 MYFIN

-Easily control your spendings and incomes.
+Easily control your expenses and income.
 Check daily, monthly and yearly summaries.
 View exchange rates and convert PLN to foreign currencies.

+Both in English and Polish

 <p float="left">